chiehwun/RISC-V_CPU/README.md

 #### Module

-##### top_tb module
+##### `top_tb` module

-“top_tb” is not a part of CPU, it is a file that controls all the program and verify the correctness of our CPU.
+`top_tb` is not a part of CPU, it is a file that controls all the program and verify the correctness of our CPU.
 The main features are as follows: send periodical signal CLK to CPU, set the initial value of IM, print the value of DM, end the program.

-##### top module
+##### `top` module

-“top” is the outmost module.
+`top` is the outmost module.
 It is responsible for connecting wires between CPU, IM and DM.
 Here are the wires:
 **※ The ordering of bytes is little-endian.**